MAN95-dev/memory-game/README.md

 ### Project Goals

-The primary goal of PicFlip! is to provide a clean, intuitive and child friendly game to entertain and delight it's users.
+The primary goal of the Halloween memory game is to provide children with a fun, theme-based memory game.
-PicFlip! has two target audiences: Pre-school children and their parents.

 #### Player goals

-The central target audience for this game is pre-school children aged 1 to 5 years old.
+The central target audience for this game is children aged 7 to 14 years old.

 Players goals are:
 - A fun game to play.
 - Child friendly controls.
-- Large buttons and clickable areas for young fingers to operate.
+- Large buttons and clickable areas for young children to operate.
 - All game controls laid out together and in an intuitive way.
-- Fun images and sounds.
+- Fun theme and images.
-- Visual and audio rewards while playing.

-PicFlip! is a great way to help players meet these needs because:
-- The planning and design process took all these needs into account before starting to build it.
-- Controls are grouped together clearly.
-- Game controls are large, utilising icons and colours to communicate their purpose before any words that a child would not be able to read.
-- PicFlip! includes audio and visual rewards as part of the game.
-- The overall feel of PicFLip! is fun and child-friendly.

 #### Developer Goals